-This law states as the properties of chemical elements and their compounds are the periodic functions of the atomic number.
+The modern law of periodic table states as the properties of chemical elements and their compounds are the periodic functions of the atomic number.

-In these elements, electron enters the ns-orbital and filled progressively.
-The elements of group-1 and group-2 belong to this group.
-Thus the valence shell electron configuration of these elements
+In these names, electron enters the ns-orbital and filled progressively according to chemical properties in the periodic table.
+Thus the group-1 and group-2 belong to these groups with valence shell electron configuration

 where n = number of valence shell or number of period.